-The Supervisory Board determined that it has what it considers to be an adequate number of independent members among the shareholder representatives.
-These are namely: Dr. Paul Achleitner, Mayree Carroll Clark, Dr. Gerhard Eschelbeck, Katherine Garrett-Cox, Gerd Alexander Schütz, John Alexander Thain, Michele Trogni, Dr. Dagmar Valcárcel and Professor Dr. Norbert Winkeljohann.
-The Supervisory Board considers all of its members representing employees independent within the meaning of the Code, except for Henriette Mark and Gabriele Platscher, as their length of Supervisory Board membership in each case exceeds the regular limit of 15 years.
+The shareholder representatives on the Supervisory Board determined that it has what they consider to be an adequate number of members among the shareholder representatives who are independent from the Management Board and the company.
+These are namely: Dr. Paul Achleitner, Mayree Carroll Clark, Dr. Gerhard Eschelbeck, Sigmar Gabriel, Gerd Alexander Schütz, John Alexander Thain, Michele Trogni, Dr. Dagmar Valcárcel, Dr. Theodor Weimer and Professor Dr. Norbert Winkeljohann.